OfficialAudite/tidig-sync/README.md

 This tool is designed to export time tracking data from Toggl and format it for import into TIDIG, a time tracking and management tool used by Consid.

+## Web version of this tool
+You can find the web version of this tool here: [tidig-sync-web](https://github.com/OfficialAudite/tidig-sync-web)

 ## Features

 - Retrieve time entries from Toggl API